nachikamod/iicdc_texas/python/python_firebase/README.md

 And thats it !! you are ready to go with firebase

-**Note : if async.py file is not there, you might find file named process_pool.py that means you are getting some different error taht means time to get help from google or else me ...
+**Note : if async.py file is not there, you might find file named process_pool.py that means you are getting some different error that means time to get help from google or else me ...
 LOL**